Quantum metrics from length functions on \'etale groupoids: Introduction

 \subsubsection{Acknowledgments}

-The author wishes to thank Sam Kim, Jens Kaad, and David Kyed for valuable conversations about compact quantum metric spaces.
-He further wishes to thank Eduard Ortega and Mathias Palmstrøm for enlightening discussions about length functions on AF groupoids.
+I wish to thank Jens Kaad, Sam Kim, and David Kyed for valuable conversations about compact quantum metric spaces, as well as Eduard Ortega and Mathias Palmstrøm for enlightening discussions about length functions on AF groupoids.
+I am also grateful to Alistair Miller for comments on a previous version of this article.
 This research was funded by The Research Council of Norway [project 324944].